A Fun 7-Day Outer Banks Itinerary

 Before heading south, stop by the Avalon Pier for a relaxing break.
 Grab a snack and enjoy it on the pier while you watch the surfers and kayakers in the ocean.

-🏨 Accommodation close to Kitty Hawk
+🏨 Stay in close proximity to Kitty Hawk

 Kill Devil Hills

-🏨 Stay nearby Kill Devil Hills
+🏨 Stay near Kill Devil Hills

-- Shutters on the Banks (spectacular waterside views)
+- Shutters on the Banks (value option)

 Nags Head

-The state park has the tallest natural sand dune on the East Coast and the perfect conditions for kite flying and hang gliding.
 You can take your own hang gliding lesson in the park.
-If hang gliding isn't your thing, head to the First Flight Adventure Park.
-They have different aerial obstacle courses for varying levels of difficulty.
-They each have their own zip line, too!
+If hang gliding isn't your thing, head to First Flight Adventure Park.
+They offer different aerial obstacle courses with varying levels of difficulty, each featuring its own zip line!

-🏨 Accommodation close to Nags Head
+🏨 Stay near Nags Head

 Roanoke Island

-Only 12 miles long and three miles wide on average, Roanoke was the first-attempted English settlement in North America.
-It's also the birthplace of Virginia Dare, the first child born of English parents in the New World.
+This little barrier island is famous for its "lost colony" of settlers.
+Roanoke was the first attempted English settlement in North America.
+It's also the birthplace of Virginia Dare, the first child born to English parents in the New World.

 Fort Raleigh National Historic Site

-The Fort Raleigh National Historic Site preserves the location of the Roanoke colony of 1587.
-The settlement was promoted and financed by Sir Walter Raleigh.
-Unfortunately, sometime between 1587 and 1590, supply ships failed to arrive at the colony.
-When the colony was next visited, the settlement had been abandoned, and no survivors were ever found.
+The Fort Raleigh National Historic Site preserves the location of the 1587 Roanoke colony, which was promoted and financed by Sir Walter Raleigh.
+Unfortunately, between 1587 and 1590, supply ships failed to arrive at the colony.

 Roanoke Marshes Lighthouse